 The publications below have been produced as part of this project.
 Click on the images to find out more.

-Four editions of our Accord publication series will also be produced:
+Three further editions of our Accord publication series will also be produced:

 - Afghanistan (expected release 2017): This will look at aspects of Afghanistan’s political settlement and their relationship with inclusive peace negotiations and initiatives, including the transformation of non-state armed groups.